-Ear infections are one of the most common problems seen at the Vet Clinic and if left untreated can become a chronic problem.
+Ear infections in dogs are one of the most common problems seen at the Vet Clinic.
+If left untreated can become a chronic problem.

-As the owner you will know your pooch better than anyone and this will allow you to identify changes such as redness of the ear, change in smell, discharge and/or pain.
+As the owner you will know your pooch better than anyone and this will allow you to identify changes.
+These changes can be redness of the ear, change in smell, discharge and/or pain.
 Many dogs will shake their heads, scratch at their ears and even in some cases tilt their head.

 Common cause of Ear Infections: